 How to Make Motherwort Tincture

-To make a Motherwort tincture, you’ll need the following ingredients and equipment:
+To make your own Motherwort tincture, gather the following ingredients and equipment:

 - Dried Motherwort

-- Vodka* (or any other palatable alcohol that’s at least 80 proof/40 percent — there’s no need to splurge here, I always use Smirnoff because it’s inexpensive and has a neutral taste)**
+- Vodka* (or any suitable alcohol that’s at least 80 proof/40% — there’s no need for a premium brand; I use Smirnoff for its affordability and neutral taste)**

-- One-pint mason jar with lid (amber glass is ideal, but as long as you keep the tincture away from light at all times it won’t make a difference)
+- One-pint mason jar with lid (amber glass is preferred, but any jar kept away from light will work)

 - Funnel